DataStories-UniPi/Hermes_PostgreSQL/doc/data_types.md

  	'2008-12-31 19:29:30' 1 1,'2008-12-31 19:29:32' 1 3,'2008-12-31 19:29:34' 1 2
 	(1 row)

-Alternative someone can use the constructor with an array of PointST.
+Alternatively someone can use the constructor with an array of PointST.
 An example is shown below:

 	postgres=# SELECT Trajectory(ARRAY[PointST('2008-12-31 19:29:31' :: Timestamp, PointSP(2,2)),PointST('2008-12-31 19:30:30' :: Timestamp, PointSP(3,3))]);
                      trajectory